ItsVaskeGit/battleship-project/README.md

 ## Programming concepts

+### This game uses plain HTML, CSS and JavaScript.
+No other libraries or any external code.

 For the actual grid two-dimensional array will be used and it will have fixed size of the both dimensions.

 ```javascript